 Between egg hunts and baskets and getting your family dressed up and off to church, there’s a lot of excitement on Easter morning.
 It’s hard for everyone to sit still long enough to enjoy a proper at-the-table meal.

 So here’s the solution: an informal Easter brunch where everything can be made ahead and served at room temperature (or gently reheated).
 Just set out the food buffet-style and let people come and go as they please.
+Consider including some of these Easter brunch ideas:

 - Variety of fruit juice